dobbs/proxy/README.md

 Minimal reverse proxy to enable TLS protection of an origin server.

-Extracted from [an example of Federated Wiki].
-Somewhat likely that it's not yet general purpose; that it's coupled to assumptions from that context.
+Originally extracted from [an example of Federated Wiki].

-It is basically [abiosoft/caddy] with a specific `Caddyfile`.
+We extend [abiosoft/caddy] by using a non-root user and providing a specific `Caddyfile`.

 [an example of Federated Wiki]: https://github.com/dobbs/wiki-example-tls-friends#readme
 [abiosoft/caddy]: https://hub.docker.com/r/abiosoft/caddy